 - To create a journal entry in your accounting records to record the results of your business activity.

 The Accounts Report provides the transaction level detail by account, showing all debits and credits supporting the amounts on the Summary Report.
+For each account on this report, the difference between the total debits and total credits is equal to the amount reported in the Summary report.
 The report displays the date, description of the activity, a link to the Confirmation ID, and the amount.

 - To research the activity in an account as reported in the Summary report.